 The exact type of company that holds the property depends on the country; for example, in France it is an SCI (also SCIA, SCI d’attribution).
 In Spain, often an SL (Sociedad Limitada), and in the UK a Limited company.

 When purchasing a fractional property, you have the option to buy a certain percentage of the home, up to a maximum of 50%, which is equivalent to four shares (when the property is divided into eight equal parts).
 Shares are often sold in units of ⅛ ownership, although this can vary.
-Each share allows you to use the property exclusively for 44 days per year.
-You can typically buy between one and four shares of the same property, depending on your budget and the number of days you want to stay there annually.
+Each share allows you to use the property exclusively for 6 weeks per year.

 Yes, of course it is possible to purchase a fractional property with loved ones, family members, or friends.
 Originally this is why fractional ownership was created.
 This is a common way that co-ownership arrangements are formed, with multiple individuals coming together to buy a property through a company.